The-code-giant/llm-optimizer/memory/frontend.md

-Okay, here is a frontend implementation guide for the Clever Search, formatted in Markdown as requested.
+Okay, here is a frontend implementation guide for the Cleversearch, formatted in Markdown as requested.

 - The frontend will be implemented in **Next.js (TypeScript)** as of July 2024, per updated requirements.